lincolnanders5/RSS-Create/README.md

 That worked, and the tool has done its job.
 - This program works in Apple Podcasts.
 It does not work in [Overcast](https://overcast.fm) due to how [Overcast handles downloads](https://github.com/jakubroztocil/podcats/issues/8).
+- Feeds will only refresh and files will only download when the program is running.